Client-to-server API reference

 #SAML

-There are three endpoints to log users in and out using SAML.
+There are three endpoints to log users in & out using SAML.

 #Generate SAML token